The Bulk Editor allows for efficient editing when the visual page context is not needed as it lets you:

 Double-click a cell so you can make any changes.

 Click Save to save your changes (the Save button is activated after you have edited a cell).

 The changes you make here are written to the repository content; for example, the page referenced in Path.

 If necessary, export content into an Excel spreadsheet to make any changes.
 For example, you may want to export a mailing list and change the area code of all the listed phone numbers directly in Excel, or add additional lines.

 Search for content as described in Searching and Editing Content.

-Click Export to export the changes into a tab-separated Excel spreadsheet.
+Click Export so you can export the changes into a tab-separated Excel spreadsheet.
 AEM WCM asks you where you want to download the file.

 By default, changes are encoded in Windows-1252 (also known as CP-1252).
 You can check UTF-8 to export the changes in UTF-8.

 Select the location and confirm that you want to download the file.

 After you download the file, you can open it from your spreadsheet program, for example, Microsoft® Excel.
 The spreadsheet program imports the file and converts it to a spreadsheet format.